 Non-Segmented Other Revenues Gross Loss.
 Our non-segmented other revenues relate to equipment support activities that we provide to customers in connection with new and used equipment sales and parts and services revenues and are not generally allocated to reportable segments.
-For the nine month period ended September 30, 2019, our other revenues gross loss was \$1.3 million compared to a gross loss of \$08 million, as adjusted, in the same period in 2018.
+For the nine month period ended September 30, 2019, our other revenues gross loss was \$1.3 million compared to a gross loss of \$0.8 million, as adjusted, in the same period in 2018.

 Selling, General and Administrative Expenses ("SG&A").
 SG&A expenses increased \$28.5 million, or 13.9%, to \$233.8 million for the nine month period ended September 30, 2019 compared to \$205.3 million for the nine month period ended September 30, 2018.
 Employee salaries, wages, payroll taxes and related employee benefit and other employee related expenses increased \$15.4 million, primarily as a result of our acquisition since September 30, 2018, and a larger workforce and higher incentive compensation related to improved profitability.
 Legal and professional fees increased \$1.6 million.
 Facility rent expenses and repairs and maintenance costs increased \$4.3 million and supplies costs increased \$1.1 million.
 Liability insurance costs increased \$1.6 million.
 Depreciation and amortization increased \$1.8 million.
 Promotional expenses increased \$1.0 million and bad debt expense increased \$2.0 million.
-Approximately \$2.6 million of the total increase in SG&A expenses was attributable to branches opened since January 1, 2018 (but excluding for this purpose branches acquired as a result of our CEC, Rental Inc. and WRI acquisitions) with less than nine months of comparable operations in either or both of the nine month periods ended September 30, 2019 and 2018 were 23.4% and 23.0%, respectively, an increase of 0.4%.
+Approximately \$2.6 million of the total increase in SG&A expenses was attributable to branches opened since January 1, 2018 (but excluding for this purpose branches acquired as a result of our CEC, Rental Inc. and WRI acquisitions) with less than nine months of comparable operations in either or both of the nine month periods ended September 30, 2019 and 2018.
+SG&A expenses as a percentage of total revenues for the nine month periods ended September 30, 2019 and 2018 were 23.4% and 23.0%, respectively, an increase of 0.4%.